wongchar/enhancements/keps/sig-node/4800-cpumanager-split-uncorecache/README.md

 ## Proposal

-- Add a new static policy option to fine-tune of CPU assignments to have a preference to align by uncore cache grouping.
+- Add a new static policy option to fine-tune CPU assignments to have a preference to align by uncore cache grouping.

 - Topology struct already contains CPUDetails which is a map of CPUInfo.
 CPUInfo knows about NUMA, socket, and core IDs associated with a CPU.
-We just need to add a new member called uncorecacheId into the CPUInfo struct that tracks whether the CPU is part of a split uncore caches.
+We need to add a new member called `uncorecacheId` into the CPUInfo struct that tracks whether the CPU is part of a split uncore cache.
 Functionality to support this was merged in cadvisor with these pull-requests [cadvisor/pr-2849](https://github.com/google/cadvisor/pull/2849) and [cadvisor/pr-2847](https://github.com/google/cadvisor/pull/2847/)

 - Handle enablement of the policy option in pkg/kubelet/cm/cpumanager/policy_options.go and check the validity of the user flag and capability of the system.
 If topology does not support split uncore caches, grouping by uncore cache static policy will be ignored.

-- Modify the "Allocate" static policy to check for the option, prefer-align-cpus-by-uncorecache.
-For platforms where SMT is enabled, prefer-align-cpus-by-uncorecache will continue to follow default behaviour and try to allocate full cores when possible. prefer-align-cpus-by-uncorecache can be enabled along with full-pcpus-only and enforce full core assignment with uncorecache alignment.
+- Modify the "Allocate" static policy to check for the option, `prefer-align-cpus-by-uncorecache`.
+For platforms where SMT is enabled, `prefer-align-cpus-by-uncorecache` will continue to follow default behaviour and try to allocate full cores when possible. `prefer-align-cpus-by-uncorecache` can be enabled along with `full-pcpus-only` and enforce full core assignment with uncorecache alignment.

-- prefer-align-cpus-by-uncorecache will be compatible with the default CPU allocation logic with future plans to be compatible with the options distribute-cpus-across-numa and distribute-cpus-across-cores.
+- `prefer-align-cpus-by-uncorecache` will be compatible with the default CPU allocation logic.

 ### User Stories (Optional)